DigitalPublishingToolkit/NN11/md/04-The_Ends_of_the_Internet.md

 basic cohesion and uniqueness.
 The Internet offers humanity an opportunity to lift itself up into a unified society.
-In that sense the Internet can be considered as an opportunity to manage coexistence on a global-scale and to truly recognize the legitimacy of individuals as the primary constituents of politics.
+In that sense the Internet can be considered as an opportunity to manage coexistence on a global scale and to truly recognize the legitimacy of individuals as the primary constituents of politics.
 By opening itself to all individuals at the same time, the Internet heightens the fragility of nation-states and supports the emergence of the world as one unified and single